- slide 1 of 6

 Know Stakeholders’ Requirements

-- You should compile an exhaustive list of the requirements of each of stakeholder and end-user; you should compile all their requirements to get an overall picture.
+- You should compile an exhaustive list of the requirements of each stakeholder and end-user; you should compile all their requirements to get an overall picture.

 - Give an exact picture of the limits and extent of the project to keep the requirements within the range and pertaining to the project alone.